 A 1993 Harvard graduate, Lamb returned to Cambridge in 2006.
-Harvard has ranked among the nation’s top 25 in either rushing or passing in each of the last six seasons and finished in the top 20 in both categories last season.
+Harvard has ranked among the nation’s top 25 in either rushing or passing in six of the last seven seasons and finished in the top 20 in both categories in 2012.

 Lamb was named the Assistant Coach of the Year by the Gridiron Club of Greater Boston in 2008.
-His seven seasons have seen five Harvard quarterbacks earn All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012 and Chris Pizzotti ’08-09 in 2008 and Scott Hosch '16 in 2015.
+His eight seasons have seen six Harvard quarterbacks earn All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012 and Chris Pizzotti ’08-09 in 2008 and Scott Hosch '16 in 2015.
 Pizzotti went on to sign with the New York Jets.

 Running back Gino Gordon ’11 also earned Ivy Player of the Year honors, in 2010.
 In all, Harvard offensive players have gained 56 All-Ivy honors under Lamb: 22 first-team selections, 21 second-team picks and 13 honorable mentions.
 At least six players have garnered all-league recognition each season, and offensive players accounted for six of Harvard’s 10 first-team picks in 2012.

 Lamb returned to Harvard following nine years as the quarterbacks coach at Yale.
 He was the Bulldogs' offensive coordinator for three seasons, with Yale twice leading the Ivy League in passing offense.
 His 2003 unit led the Ivies in passing offense, scoring offense and total offense.

 Lamb helped Yale to the 1999 Ivy League championship, which was the Bulldogs' first league title in 10 years.
 He coached three of the four most prolific quarterbacks in Yale history: all-time passing leader Alvin Cowan, runner-up Joe Walland and Peter Lee, who ranks fourth in school history.
 Lamb's 2005 quarterback, Jeff Mroz, finished second on Yale's single-season passing chart and tied Cowan's school record with 22 touchdown passes before signing with the Dallas Cowboys.